tezedge/tezedge-debugger/README.md

 Returns the process id of the TezEdge Node process.

-## Recorder
+## Network Recorder

 Network message recorder for applications running on the Tezos protocol.

 ### Peer to peer messages

-First of all, the recorder should get the raw data from the kernel.
+First of all, the network recorder should get the raw data from the kernel.

 #### BPF module

-The recorder uses BPF module to intercept network related syscalls.
+The network recorder uses BPF module to intercept network related syscalls.
 It intercepts `read`, `recvfrom`, `write`, `sendto`, `bind`, `listen`, `connect`, `accept` and `close` syscalls.
 Those syscalls give a full picture of network activity of the application.
 The BPF module configured to know where